maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ```
 additionalParameters "--shared-lib", "-I", "path to your Poweramp v3 APK"
 ```
-* your emulated device needs to have Poweramp v3 installed.
-Locate your Android\Sdk\platform-tools folder and copy the poweramp.apk into it.
-Open a shell and enter `./adb install demo.apk`
+* your emulated device needs to have Poweramp v3 installed (e.g. locate your Android\Sdk\platform-tools folder and copy the poweramp.apk into it.
+Open a shell and enter `./adb install poweramp.apk`)
 * build and run skin as a normal Android app
 * when skin activity is started, "Start Poweramp With * Skin" button can be pressed to force Poweramp immediately reload the skin
 * skin should appear in Poweramp skin selection settings page as well